musesum/MuFlo/README.md

 ## Values

-Each node may have a value of: scalar, expression, string, or embedded script
+Each node may have a value of: scalar, expression, or string
 ```c
 a (1)              // scalar with an initial value of 1
 b (0…1)            // scalar that ranges between 0 and 1